SiliconLabs/bluetooth_applications/bluetooth_dosimeter/README.md

 - [Buzzer 2 Click Board](https://www.mikroe.com/buzz-2-click)

-**NOTE:** The sensor device is able to run on all Silicon Labs boards while the client device should be used with the listed boards below:
+**NOTE:** The sensor device can run on all Silicon Labs boards while the client device should be used with the listed boards below:

 | Board ID | Description  |
 | -------- | ------------ |